 You can go and handpick your offers manually, but it will require a great deal of time, tremendous work tuning and configuring your own affiliate network, and worst of all – you will have to keep track of hundreds of individual programs.

-Most of the time, people who decide to launch their own affiliate network start pulling offers from another network and gradually proceed to working with individual companies.
+Most of the time, people who decide to launch their own affiliate network start pulling offers from another network and gradually proceed to work with individual companies.
 Once you are a big player and have a great deal of relevant traffic with quality conversions, you can negotiate custom commission rates.

 If you feel you are already at the point where you can negotiate high rates and approach companies individually, it’s time to look for offers outside networks.
 Where should you get started?
 I guess nothing beats good ol’ Google.